-Do we need to obsess over the details and force them to conform to animal migration or seafaring mariners or animal size in relation to the ark’s dimensions or other areas of modern science?
+Do we need to obsess over the details and force them to conform to animal migration or seafaring mariners or animal size and dinosaur sizes in relation to the ark’s dimensions or other areas of modern science?

 The point here is that I just don’t worry (or no longer worry) about explaining all the details and making them conform to a modern scientific analysis.
 I choose to follow Jesus and the inspired NCS authors.

 Who’s wiser?
 The uninspired, modern, western, scientific Christian, or Jesus and the inspired NCS authors?
 So how can it be heretical or disrespectful when Jesus and the Spirit-inspired authors did not get bogged down in the historicity and science of the Noah story?

 Is it heretical or disrespectful not to transgress the line where they stopped?